The project (2019-2020)

 WiD is committed to promoting science communication throughout Germany – with a view to all of the groups involved.
 We organise competitions and events, develop new formats and create platforms that give the public the opportunity to learn about science, to make their own experiments, to form their own opinions and to engage in lively debate with scientists and policymakers.
 We help scientists to explain their work and its social relevance to interested members of the public.
 As Germany’s leading organisation for science communication, we offer a platform for networking, professional development and exchanging ideas to all of those active in the sector.

 Wissenschaft im Dialog (Science in Dialogue, WiD) promotes discussion and exchange about research in Germany.
 We organise dialogue events, exhibitions and competitions, as well as developing new formats for science communication.
 WiD was founded in 2000 on the initiative of the Stifterverband für die Deutsche Wissenschaft.
 We have the backing of all major scientific organisations in Germany and partnerships with a number of philanthropic foundations.
 Many WiD projects receive support from the German Federal Ministry of Education and Research.

 Innovation and Technology Analysis (ITA)

 The funding for innovation and technology analysis (ITA) by the federal ministry for education and research (BMBF) funds projects which conduct in-depth explorations of the possibilities and challenges of new technologies.
-The project Sky Limits is funded by the ITA funding of the BMBF for the two years, ending in 2020.
+The project Sky Limits was funded by the ITA funding of the BMBF for the period of 2019-2020.